 Technological advances, driven by the commercial sector, are drivers for change within the military domain.
 Military procurement has an opportunity to adopt these enhancements as they become available, leading to improvements in through-life capability.

 Environmental considerations are playing an increasing part in new ship design projects with an ambition by many governments to reduce emissions to meet net-zero 2050 targets.
 Diesel-electric and hybrid solutions help reduce fuel consumption, and the addition of exhaust scrubbers and energy recovery devices is often specified.
 The following steps may include batteries or greener fuels.
 Still, there are some challenges to adopting these technologies in a naval environment, including increased hazards or higher demands on space.
-Increasing regulatory requirements enhance standards and safety but can slow down the adoption of new technologies and increase development cycles.
+Increasing regulatory requirements enhance standards and safety but can slow the adoption of new technologies and increase development cycles.
 Through-life cost reduction is crucial for most navies, where automation and increased autonomy can drive innovation.
 However, costs can be challenging to balance if procurement and through-life costs are held separately.
-Intelligent procurement processes supporting life cost decisions can make significant improvements but require robust cost modelling.
+Intelligent procurement processes supporting life cost decisions can significantly improve but require robust cost modelling.

 There continues to be a trend for mission modularity within NATO nations.
 There is market demand for more flexible, versatile and multi-functional ship designs.
 The movement offers increased functionality from future ships by including multi-role features or building in greater adaptability to allow through life developments in line with technological advances.
-Still, in reality, this isn’t easy to achieve and may compromise the ship design and, therefore, its mission effectiveness.
+Still, in reality, this isn’t easy to achieve and may compromise the ship’s design and, therefore, its mission effectiveness.
 Our research at BMT suggests this compromise can be significant and needs to be carefully considered with a clear understanding of the concept of operations.
-To integrate new technologies without significant alterations to the ship requires margins in the design, alongside flexible infrastructure and open architectures that interface readily with new systems.
+Integrating new technologies without significant alterations to the ship requires margins in the design, alongside flexible infrastructure and open architectures that interface readily with new systems.
 These are the essential factors to get right at the specification stage.

-Industry studies recently adopted in the US help refine requirements, study design and technology options and test affordability.
+Industry studies adopted in the US help refine requirements, study design and technology options and test affordability.
 If a flexible design-led contract followed this, it would allow for technology insertion as late as possible in the design process.
-This approach would thereby mitigate obsolescence and the cost escalation that would be experienced if a ship design and build contract had been placed earlier.
+This approach would mitigate obsolescence and the cost escalation that would be experienced if a ship design and build contract had been placed earlier.
 Parallel technology development of ‘mission systems’, including modularity and autonomous systems development, based on agreed interfaces and integration parameters, would allow design progression.
-Still, the critical point is that some flexibility and the ability to trade-off requirements to enable technology adoption should remain.
+Still, the critical point is that flexibility and the ability to trade off requirements to enable technology adoption should remain.
 An option here is to introduce agile practices for high technology ‘modules’ while retaining more traditional acquisition methods for simpler ‘platforms’.

 The adaptable ship design that results from this process can be upgraded through life via technology insertion.
-A digital twin* supports this technology insertion and maintains configuration control of the evolving ship and mission system configurations for each class member while optimising the asset’s performance in terms of performance, operating costs, availability, environmental impacts training, and safety.
+A digital twin* supports this technology insertion and maintains configuration control of the evolving ship and mission system configurations for each class member while optimising the asset’s performance in terms of performance, operating costs, availability, environmental impact training, and safety.